raspberrypilearning/getting-started-scratch/en/step_8.md

 ![Preview a sound](images/soundPreview.png)

 Click on any sound to add it to your sprite.
-You will be taken straight back to the **Sounds** tab and you will be able to see the sound that you just added.
+You will be taken back to the **Sounds** tab and you will be able to see the sound that you just added.

 ![Sounds tab with new sound](images/newSoundAdded.png)